The best smart scale of 2021

 - Design: While we recognize that what is aesthetically pleasing can be subjective, we’re giving our unvarnished opinion on which of these scales are the most attractive, and if they are available in different colors.

-- Warranty: We looked into whether the product has one and if so, how long it extends.
+- Warranty: We looked into whether the product has one and, if so, how long it extends.

 - Privacy: We read through each privacy policy to ascertain how much of your data, if any, would be shared, and with whom.